our religious Education Curriculum

 Fundamental Foundations

 We believe that for children to secure greater depth, it is important that they first have solid fundamental foundations.
 Fundamental foundations should not be rushed and so the notion of ‘rapid progress’ must be dismissed.
 Instead the goal of repetition should be seen as both useful and necessary.
-This is why you will see us returning regularly to geographical knowledge and concepts.
+This is why you will see us returning regularly to religious knowledge and concepts.

 Cognitive Domains - Degrees of Understanding